-- Development should be designed to consider how people use places differently, for example depending on age or degree of personal mobility; - Where appropriate, development should provide a mix of building densities, tenures and typologies where a variety of diverse but compatible uses can be integrated.
+- Development should be designed to consider how people use places differently, for example depending on age or degree of personal mobility: - Where appropriate, development should provide a mix of building densities, tenures and typologies where a variety of diverse but compatible uses can be integrated.

-6. Resource efficient.
+6. Resource efficient

-- Development should promote the efficient use of natural resources and the minimisation of greenhouse gas emissions through: energy efficient design; choice and sourcing of materials: reduction of waste: recycling of materials; incorporation of low and zero carbon generating technologies and integration into neighbourhood and district heating networks.
-Further guidance is set out in Policies IR12-IR14; - Infrastructure needs and their impacts should be identified and addressed by sustainable mitigation techniques, with particular regard to drainage, surface water management, flooding, traffic, road safety and noise; - Provision should be made for the satisfactory future management and maintenance of all public areas, landscaping and infrastructure.
+- In support of climate change mitigation, development should promote the efficient use of natural resources and the minimisation of greenhouse gas emissions through: energy efficient design; choice and sourcing of materials; reduction of waste; recycling of materials and incorporating space to separate materials at source; incorporation of low and zero carbon generating technologies and integration into neighbourhood and district heating networks.
+Further guidance is set out in Policies IR12-IR14; - In support of climate change adaptation, infrastructure needs and their impacts should be identified and addressed by sustainable mitigation techniques, with particular regard to drainage, surface water management, flooding, traffic, road safety and noise; - Provision should be made for the satisfactory future management and maintenance of all public areas, landscaping and infrastructure.